Civil Peace Service: Inclusive dialogue, psychosocial support and conflict transformation in Rwanda and the Great Lakes Region

 Title: Civil Peace Service: Building peace in Rwanda and the Great Lakes Region by empowering people to live together in constructive harmony

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Overall term: 2001 to 2018

-How to deal with that violent experience is a question of relevance not only for those who were directly affected, but also for the following generations.
-The traumatisation is passed on from one generation to the next, and is also related to domestic violence and sexual violence today.
-The country’s young people, who comprise half of Rwanda’s population, are often trapped between the official political narrative of the past, their own perceptions and those of their parents.
+How to deal with that violent experience is a question that is relevant not only to those who have been directly affected, but also to future generations.
+Trauma can be passed on from one generation to the next, and is also related to domestic and sexual violence in the present.
+Young people are often caught between the official, political interpretation of the past, their own perceptions and that of their parents.

 The various stakeholders in the region overcome the dividing factors and create a social coexistence which respects and values the opportunities for the personal development of individuals.

 The Civil Peace Service (CPS) has been supporting civil society organisations in Rwanda and neighbouring regions in their efforts to secure peace and reconciliation since 2001.

 Alongside numerous civil society organisations, CPS cooperates with the UN Refugee Agency (UNHCR) in Rwanda and Burundi.